therahulsahu/product-spring-app/Docs/Automation and Testing.md

 Before running the restassured project in our local. we need to run the below command in terminal which will install Json server.

-sudo npm install -g json-server
+sudo npm install -g json-server.